blac-siren/-Maintenance-Tracker/README.md

 * Table that admin can view all request, accept or reject a request.
 * Table for user to view all resolved request.

+## Download and Installation
+* Clone the repository into your local machine https://github.com/blac-siren/Maintenance-Tracker.git
+* Open terminal and cd to project
+* use command `git pull origin develop` to get project
+* Open project in your text editor/ IDE

 ## BUILT WITH
 * [HTML/CSS] - markup and styling sheet.